 DAY 13: WELLS GRAY PROVINCIAL PARK

-You just arrived to a land of waterfalls.
+You just arrived to Wells Gray Provincial Park, the land of waterfalls.
 To be honest, we stopped by here rather accidentally, but now we are glad we did.
 There are many waterfalls along the road, but visit at least three of them - Helmcken Falls, Spahats Creek Falls and Dawson Falls.
 All of them are easily accessible and you won't regret.
-To get better idea, read our article.

 DAY 14: WELLS GRAY PROVINCIAL PARK - GLACIER NATIONAL PARK

 It is time to get closer to Calgary.
 It is a long drive, over 6 hours so take your time and stop regularly.
 Take the scenic route to Revelstoke, don't rush it, this is your relaxing day, so enjoy the scenery along the road.
 You will spend the rest of the day in beautiful Glacier National Park.